MetaMask/metamask-docs/wallet/how-to/sign-data/connect-and-sign.md

 - MetaMask Mobile version 7.10 or later.
   Your users must have an updated version of MetaMask Mobile for this feature to work correctly.
-  For older versions of MetaMask, this function may not work as expected, and you might have to use the SDK's regular `connect` method.
+  For older versions of MetaMask, this function may not work as expected.

 ## Use the connectAndSign method